Detox Safely & Comfortably

 No one needs to die of drug addiction or withdrawal; our standards are exceptionally high and our detox rates very competitive.

 Please remember that addiction is an incurable disease.
 A drug detox, whilst a major step in arresting active addiction, needs to be immediately followed by a comprehensive rehabilitation programme, in order that recovery can be maintained and relapse prevented.

-A drug detox is the process which refers to the gradual removal of a drug from the body.
-Someone with a physical dependence to drugs, will suffer detox withdrawal symptoms if they take any less than their body and brain has been accustomed to.
+Drug detox is the process which refers to the gradual removal of a drug from the body.
+Someone with physical dependence to drugs will suffer detox withdrawal symptoms if they take any less than their body and brain has been accustomed to.

 Our Drug Detoxes

-PCP offer a full inpatient medical detox for all kinds of drugs, including:
+PCP offers a full inpatient medical detox for all kinds of drugs, including:

 - Adderall and Retinol

 - Opiate painkillers, including over the counter and prescribed

 - Prescription drugs

 - Sleeping pills